ANCHR Magazine

 Who and what are some of your musical and non-musical (i.e film, literature) influences on your writing and vocal style?

-Stevie Nicks and Caren Carpenter are my main vocal influences.
+Stevie Nicks and Karen Carpenter are my main vocal influences.
 When I was younger I would try to mimic their voices.
 Frida Kahlo is my favorite artist.
 I love the darkness and vulnerability of her paintings.

 I’m loving your new song “School Nights” that you put out last week!
 What’s the story behind this track as far the writing and recording process?